Facebook

 Heat stroke.

 Many employers have NO idea how to prevent or treat it.
 This knowledge gap can be what separates a safe and healthy work environment from one that’s potentially dangerous.
-But if you don’t know how to combat it effectively, your workforce may never reach its full potential regarding productivity and morale.
+But if you don’t know how to combat heat stroke effectively, your workforce may never reach its full potential regarding productivity and morale.

 Table of Contents